luchak/rp8/docs/tutorial.md

 For more information on how the devices work and what specific controls do, see the [Reference] section.
 For quick reminders in RP-8, remember that you can turn on tooltips with `t` or access help with `h`.

-If you get stuck or encounter what seems to be a bug, please [get in touch][Contact]!
+If you get stuck or encounter what seems to be a bug, please [get in touch](contact.md).